-2.3.1 Chargehand Allowance
+2.3.1 Chargehand/Foreman/Supervisor16 Allowance

-An additional allowance will be paid to Chargehands for all hours worked, irrespective of their basic grade or discipline as outlined in Appendix 3: Schedule of Rates 2021.
-Where applicable and clearly defined within terms and conditions of employment an allowance may be included in all-inclusive day rated or salaried remuneration models to cover the additional payment during this period.
+An additional allowance will be paid to those designated as Chargehand, Foreman or Supervisor16 for all hours worked, in additional to their respective ESA basic grade or discipline as outlined in Appendix 3: Schedule of Rates.
+Where applicable and clearly defined within terms and conditions of employment this allowance may be included in all-inclusive day rated or salaried remuneration models to cover the additional payment during this period.

-2.3.2 Christmas / New Year Allowance
+2.3.2 Christmas / New Year Allowance16

-An additional daily allowance will be payable to employees who work offshore on any of the following days 25th, 26th December and 1st and 2nd January as outlined in Appendix 3: Schedule of Rates 2021.
+An additional daily allowance will be payable to employees who work offshore on any day between 25th, December and 2nd January as outlined in Appendix 3: Schedule of Rates.
 This payment is also applicable when an employee has checked-in and is available to start their journey to or from an offshore installation.